ServiceStack/ServiceStackVS/angular-spa.md

 This template relies on having [Node.js installed](http://nodejs.org/).
 If you try to use this template without node.js installed (ie, node.exe not found on the local machines PATH), you will be prompted to install it.

 Once downloaded and installed, click `Continue` to create your project.
-If any of the NPM dependencies are not installed globally, the template will install the required NPM packages as well as download the Bower dependencies for the template.
+If any of the NPM dependencies are not installed globally, the template will install the required NPM dependencies for the template.

-Due to the dependency on Bower, [Git also needs to be installed](https://www.npmjs.org/package/bower) and select the second option to **Use Git from the Windows Command Prompt**.
-This is required due to commands run by Bower to install dependencies from Git repositories.

 ![](https://github.com/ServiceStack/Assets/raw/master/img/servicestackvs/git-setup.png)

 As soon as your project is open, all the required front-end dependencies will be ready to go.
-Local NPM dependencies to run Karma, Grunt and Gulp will download asynchronously and you'll be able to see the progress inside the ServiceStackVS output window in Visual Studio.
+Local NPM dependencies to run Karma and Gulp will download asynchronously and you'll be able to see the progress inside the ServiceStackVS output window in Visual Studio.
+> ServiceStackVS introduces auto install dependencies for 2012 but falls back to default Visual Studio behavior for 2013/2015.

 ![](https://github.com/ServiceStack/Assets/raw/master/img/servicestackvs/npm-install-on-create.png)